zapabob/ROCm/README.md

  sudo apt-get install rocm opencl-rocm
  ```

- To install the development kit for opencl, which includes the OpenCL header files, execute this installation command instead:
+ To install the development kit for OpenCL, which includes the OpenCL header files, execute this installation command instead:

  ```shell
  sudo apt-get install rocm opencl-rocm-dev